Built for students at NIT Kurukshetra

 • AASRA: 24/7 confidential emotional support helpline — +91 9820466726.

-• iCALL (TISS): Professional counseling and emotional support — +91 9152987821.
+• iCALL (TISS): Professional counseling and emotional support — +91 9152987821 (Monday to Saturday, 10 AM to 8 PM).

 We encourage students to seek professional support when needed.
 Asking for help is a sign of strength, not failure.